No. 006

 Ebonized Wood Structure

-Studio imagery generated from photographs of the original piece.
-Provenance, dimensions, and condition are documented from the physical object.
+Studio imagery rendered from photographs of the original piece.

 Presque does not sell online.
 Each piece is acquired in person.